gift-surg/VolumetricReconstructionFromPrintedFilms/README.md

 ## Installation

+This toolkit is currently supported for **Python 2 only** and was tested on

+* Mac OS X 10.10, 10.12
+* Ubuntu 14.04 and 16.04

-This toolkit depends on a variety of software packages developed within the [GIFT-Surg][giftsurg] including
+It builds on a couple of additional libraries developed within the [GIFT-Surg][giftsurg] project including
 * [NiftyMIC][niftymic]
 * [NSoL][nsol]
 * [SimpleReg][simplereg]
 * [PySiTK][pysitk]
+* [ITK_NiftyMIC][itkniftymic]

+whose installation requirements need to be met:

+1. [Installation of NiftyMIC_ITK][itkniftymic]
+1. [Installation of SimpleReg dependencies][simplereg-dependencies]

-After cloning this repository via
+Afterwards, clone this repository via

 * `git clone git@github.com:gift-surg/VolumetricReconstructionFromPrintedFilms.git`

-all dependencies can be installed using `pip`:
+where all remaining dependencies can be installed using `pip`:
 * `pip install -r requirements.txt`
 * `pip install -e .`

-Note, that
-* the current version relies on the deconvolution operator as implemented in the [NiftyMIC][niftymic].
-Please follow the instructions as provided there for a step-by-step installation.
-* we suggest using the matplotlib version 1.4.3 as more recent versions (we tried matplotlib >= 2.0.0) may slow down the visualization performance of the semi-automatic slice extraction tool substantially.
+Note, that we suggest using the matplotlib version 1.4.3 as more recent versions (we tried matplotlib >= 2.0.0) may slow down the visualization performance of the semi-automatic slice extraction tool substantially.

 ## Example usage